-The first session will take place June 29-July 2, 2014 at the Babson Executive Conference Center.
+The first sessions in this program took place on June 29-July 2 and August 24- 27, 2014, at the Babson Executive Conference Center.

-Demand has been strong for the first session of “Basic Training,” with 50 former players expressing interest in the program’s 25 slots.
+Demand has been strong for these first installments of “Basic Training,” with 50 former players expressing interest in the program's initial 25 slots.
 In the future, Babson Executive and Enterprise Education will offer another course -- one for former players who already own a business.

-During the course of three days, “Basic Training” will lay out what starting a business involves.
+During the course of three days, “Basic Training” lays out what starting a business involves.
 The program hopes to serve as a reality check.
-“We plan to be very frank with players,” Bahati VanPelt, Executive Director of The Trust, says.
+“We are very frank with players,” Bahati VanPelt, Executive Director of The Trust, says.
 “Having a great idea and a great business are two separate things.
 Just because you like to eat out doesn’t mean you should open a restaurant.”

 Learn more about "Basic Training – It’s My Business" program »